epam/road-ios-framework/Documents/CodingConventions.md

 ## 8.Variables

 1. Variables should be named as descriptively as possible.
 This will result in self-documented easy to understand code.
 Single letter variable names should be avoided except in `for()` loops.
+2. The variable that you return from a method should also be named descriptively, its name should explain what the method return.
+Generic variable names like `result`, `retVal` should be avoided.
-2. There should be no instance variable declarations in header files.
-Instance variables belong to implementation details and should therefore be declared in implementation file.
+3. There should be no instance variable declarations in header files.
+Instance variables belong to implementation details and should therefore be declared in class extension (anonymous categories) in implementation file.
-3. Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constant pointers.
+4. Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constant pointers.

 ### 8.1.Literals